adrazen/cs140e-final-project/labs/1-gpio/PRELAB.md

      and try to pull out what you can.
 We will cover the necessary pieces in class.

-     As discussed in `Part 0` of the lab, your specific goal is to figure out how to configure GPIO pin 20 (the second from the bottom right pin sticking up from the r/pi when orientated with pins on the right) to be either an output pin (e.g., that can blink an led) or an
+     Your specific goal for this lab is to figure out how to configure GPIO pin 20 (the second from the bottom right pin sticking up from the r/pi when orientated with pins on the right) to be either an output pin (e.g., that can blink an led) or an